PaulAtkins88/PaulAtkins88.github.io/index.md

 author: Paul Atkins
 ---

+# Personal Information

+* Paul Atkins
+* s3779053
+* paulatkins88@gmail.com
+* Studied Diploma of IT in 2005, Languages?
+Other than english?
+None.
+Coding? well a different answer.
+* Hobbies - Goofing around with my kids!
+Watching trashy TV with my beautiful wife.
+In my personal time I write code, I am currently working on an android application specifically for my work that will calculate a years roster and display the current net take home dollar amount in 1 click (this is a bit tricky as we rotate 2 days, 2 nights, 4 off with different penalties depending on the day/night you are working.)
+* Fun Fact - I like to play squash and go skateboarding with my daughters.

 # Interest in IT
 ### You should answer the questions below as best you can.
 Each answer should be one paragraph in length.